shapeblue/hackerbook/cloudstack/hack/patterns.md

 ## Challenge

 The following problem can have several similarities with CloudStack's design, organization units and orchestration.
-The task is to implement a management plane and orchestration enginge for a fictitious coffee shop in any language such as Python, Go etc.
+The task is to design and optionally implement a management plane and orchestration engine for a fictitious cafe.

-The system is defined by following scope, requirements and specs:
+For mockups and workflows you may use draw.io or dia.

+High level specification:
   - The coffee shop has an owner (root admin), a manager (domain admin), baristas (agent/workers) and its customers (users).
   - Users can place an order using a kiosk, which the manager processes and